+• Community strings

+SNMP read and write community strings.

+• Login credentials

+Username, password and enable password to Telnet to a device.

+Console server

-- Community strings-SNMP read and write community strings. - Login credentials-Username, password and enable password to Telnet to a device. - Console server-Terminal server's IP address and port information for devices accessible through the terminal server. - Transport type-Transport options are either Telnet or SSH.
+Terminal server's IP address and port information for devices accessible through the terminal server.

+• Transport type

+Transport options are either Telnet, or SSH v1.5, or SSH v2.
 This selection is pre-determined by the administrator at the time of managing the device.
 Choice of communication protocol will not be available to each session.

-The following ciphers are supported for SSH: - 3des-Triple-DES cipher.
-This is the default cipher type for SSH. - aes_128-AES cipher (128 bit) - aes_192-AES cipher (192 bit) - aes_256-AES cipher (256 bit) - blowfish-Blow-fish cipher - des-DES cipher - twofish-Two-fish cipher - Encryption level-Encryption level of the password.
+The following ciphers are supported for SSH:

+- 3des-Triple-DES cipher.
+This is the default cipher type for SSH.

+- aes_128-AES cipher (128 bit)

+- aes_192-AES cipher (192 bit)

+- aes_256-AES cipher (256 bit)

+- arcfour-Arc Four cipher (SSH v2 only)

+- blowfish-Blow-fish cipher

+- des-DES cipher (SSH v1.5 only)

+- twofish-Two-fish cipher

+The following modes can be configured for SSH v2:

+- cbc

+- cfb

+- ctr

+- ecb

+- ofb

+- Encryption level

+Encryption level of the password.
 Passwords will always be encrypted when displayed.
+Users have the option to select an encryption level when specifying a password.

+• Based-on

-Users have the option to select an encryption level when specifying a password. - Based-on-Allows the current credential set to inherit attributes from the credential set that follows this option, except for the defined attributes in the current credential set and the terminal server attribute.
+Allows the current credential set to inherit attributes from the credential set that follows this option, except for the defined attributes in the current credential set and the terminal server attribute.

-Note

 A default credential set exists with SNMP read community string set to public.
 This set will be used if no other credential set is assigned for a device.

 Cisco E-DI uses the attributes defined in the credential set to login to the device, and to perform SNMP operations.
 A credential set can be assigned to a single device or multiple devices.
 If there is no credential set assigned to a device, default credential set will be used.